tammai/heart-ui/README.md

 # Heart UI

 A versatile and customizable UI library for Nuxt, delivered as a Nuxt layer for seamless integration.
-Built with TailwindCSS v4, VueUse, and official Nuxt modules, it provides a modern, efficient foundation for scalable and maintainable applications.
-Open-source and developer-friendly, Heart UI enhances both productivity and user experience.
+Built on top of Tailwind CSS, VueUse, and official Nuxt modules, it provides a modern and efficient foundation for building scalable, maintainable applications.

 ## Setup